Analyst

 Analyst Jobs

-Q9.
-What type of customer queries you have handled in your previous role?
+Q. What type of customer queries have you handled in your previous role?

 Handled various customer queries related to product usage, billing, and technical issues.